Ph.D. Fudan University, 1994

 3. (using Liouville formula or the equations of geodesic) find the equation of the following geodesic c of the (abstract) surface S: Let S be the upper half plane with the coordinate (u, v) and the 1st fundamental form (Riemannian metric) g=v(du^2+dv^2), the geodesic c through the point (0, 1) and having an angle \theta_0 with the u-direction.

-Chap.4 Selected topics of the global aspects on 2-dimensional Riemannian geometry (or intrinsic geometry of surfaces in Euclidean 3-space)
+Chapter 4 Selected topics on the global aspects of intrinsic geometry of surfaces in Euclidean 3-space

-1. general (nonparametrized) surfaces in Euclidean 3-space; 2-dimensional (abstract) surfaces; orientation; 2-dimensional (oriented) Riemannian manifolds; (Riemannian) covaraint differentiation-Levi-Civita connection; curvature tensor, curvature
+1. regular (non-parametrized) surfaces in Euclidean 3-space; 2-dimensional (abstract) surfaces and tangent spaces; orientability (of surfaces) and 2-dimensional (oriented) Riemannian manifolds; (Riemannian) covariant differentiation (-Levi-Civita connection); Lie bracket of smooth vector firlds, curvature tensor, curvature

-4. a brief introduction to curvature and geometry and topology of (complete) surfaces
+*5. a brief introduction to curvature and geometry and topology of (complete) surfaces: first and second variations of arc length, Bonnet‘s theorem; Cartan-Hadamard theorem

 W. Klingenberg: A courses in Differential Geometry, Springer-Verlag